 At this time, not all Colleges and Schools have access to invigilation software.
 DEU can assist you in discussing ways to mitigate academic misconduct, or alternative final exam options.

+Students can submit their assignments digitally through Blackboard.
 If you want students to submit a file (for example a .docx, .pdf. .pptx), using the Assignment tool on Blackboard is the most efficient option.
 It saves you time by compiling all of the submitted files in one place and provides a timestamp and student ID for every submission.
 You can decide to grade the files within Blackboard or download them all to be graded elsewhere.

 The Library is currently offering modified help to students remotely.
 Please visit the Library's continuity page to see alternatives for academic support for your students.